T-Port Blog

 Fee: 69 EUR · Certificate of training included · Places limited – first come, first served

 Strong projects begin on the page and grow through the right relationships.
 This session brings together script and story development with the industry networking skills needed to move your project forward.
-You will receive expert feedback on your materials, learn how to position your project for labs and co-production, and practise pitching and connecting with the people who can help bring the project to life.
+You will receive feedback in an interactive exchange with the experts, learn how to position your project for labs and co-production, and practise pitching and connecting with the people who can help bring the project to life.

 Register Now